Configurations & Accounts

 - Click on the name of the device you would like to create an account on.

-- Click the "Add Account" button in the upper right hand side of the screen.
-Select the type of account you would like to create.
+- Click the "Assign Profile" button in the upper right hand side of the screen.

 When you click "Save", the configuration is automatically pushed to the device.